Andy-Gong/examples/sharding-multi-tenant-datasource-example/README.md

 }
 ```

-MultiTenancyDataSource is used to access each tenant database, which stores all data of this tenant.
+MultiTenancyDataSource is used to access database of each tenant, and each tenant has a dedicate DataSource instance.
 ```java
 public class MultiTenancyDataSource extends AbstractDataSource {